 |Dr Saira Akhtar (f)|

-Dr Akhtar is currently carrying out her GP Registrar training and will be with the practice until August 2018
+Dr Akhtar is currently carrying out her GP Registrar training.

 |Dr Emma Anderson (f)|

 I grew up on the North Yorkshire coast before moving to Leeds for University in 2001.
 I graduated in 2006 and joined the Leeds GP training scheme.
 Upon completing training, I joined a practice in West Leeds as a Partner for 6 years.
 Having moved to the countryside north of the city I searched for a role closer to home, joining Ilkley Moor Practice in Winter 2017.

 I relish the variety afforded by general practice but have specific clinical interests in Women’s Health including Obstetrics and Sexual Health, and Palliative Care.
 I also enjoy medical education and am a GP trainer with the Airedale scheme.

 Outside of work, I live with my husband and our time is currently split between home, London and the beautiful Yorkshire Coast.
 I enjoy walking and swimming, and whenever possible I like to enjoy these pastimes somewhere sunny and exotic.